What is a Orthopedics Fractional CFO?

 MetricTypical Outcome

-Implant cost savings$186,000 annually through vendor renegotiation and standardization
+Implant cost savings$150K–$200K range annually through vendor renegotiation and standardization

-• Global surgery period coding errors meant the practice was leaving $117K per year in separately billable post-surgical services uncollected
+• Global surgery period coding errors leaving six figures a year uncollected on separately billable post-surgical services

 Implant cost savings